Helios Airways Flight 522: Accident

 The aircraft continued to climb until it leveled off at FL340, about 34000 ft.
 Between 09:30 and 09:40, Nicosia air traffic control (ATC) repeatedly attempted to contact the aircraft, without success.
 At 09:37, the aircraft passed from Cyprus flight information region (FIR) into Athens FIR, without making contact with Athens ATC.
 The 19 attempts to contact the aircraft between 10:12 and 10:50 also met with no response, and at 10:40, the aircraft entered the holding pattern for Athens Airport, at the KEA VOR, still at FL340.
 It remained in the holding pattern, under control of the autopilot, for the next 70 minutes.

-As the aircraft flew in an aimless loop over Athens, the Greek military decided to intervene.
+As the aircraft flew in a continuous loop over Athens, the Greek military decided to intervene.
 Sources differ on if they were contacted by Athens ATC or if they chose to intervene themselves, believing this may have been a possible terrorism incident.
 At 11:05, two F-16 fighter aircraft from the Hellenic Air Force (HAF) 111th Combat Wing were scrambled from Nea Anchialos Air Base to establish visual contact.
 They intercepted the passenger jet at 11:24 while it was undergoing the sixth loop of the holding pattern and observed that the first officer was slumped motionless at the controls, and the captain's seat was empty.
 They also reported that oxygen masks were dangling in the passenger cabin.